Can a small tank cause fish to becoming aggressive and chase others? A reader asks if her Platies are simply too big for her 10L tank...

-A: Neale replies: There are a couple of issues here, it would seem.
+A) Neale replies: There are a couple of issues here, it would seem.
 The first is the size of the tank: 10 l is simply too small for these fish, or indeed, any tropical fish.
 Now, this isn’t to say you can’t have fun with your tank – you can, but fish really aren’t the things to keep.
-Plants, small shrimps, snails, even oddball critters like Triops could be possibilities.
+Plants, small shrimps, snails, even oddballs like Triops could be possible.
 But fish not so much.
-The problem is that very small tanks aren’t able to dilute the waste the fish produce, buffer against temperature and pH changes, or, in this case, provide the space needed for a suitably large group of fish to exhibit their behaviour without stress.
+The problem is that very small tanks aren’t able to dilute the waste the fish produce, buffer against temperature and pH changes or, in this case, provide the space needed for a suitably large group of fish to exhibit their behaviour without stress.

 Platies are great fish, by the way, and if you got a couple more females (easily identified by their triangular anal fins) and kept them in a tank upwards of 65 l, you’d be good to go!
 They don’t need salty water, but hard water is important, and Platies, unlike some other tropical fish, don’t actually appreciate being kept too warm, with around 22-24˚C being ideal.
 Gentle filtration is recommended because these fish are not strong swimmers.
 An air-powered sponge filter is perhaps the ideal, also allowing the baby livebearers to happily peck away at the algae and microbes that will collect on the sponges after a while.

 Floating Indian Fern is the perfect type of vegetation for them, providing shelter for newborn fry as well as pregnant females, while the bottom of the tank can be decorated with pebbles and sand.
 The pebbles, in particular, will soon be covered with algae, which again, is an important source of food for these essentially algivorous fish.